Hire Part-time CFOs

 FAQs

 Typically, you can hire part-time CFOs with Toptal in about 48 hours.
-For larger teams of talent or Managed Delivery, timelines may vary.
+For larger teams of talent or full end-to-end project delivery, timelines may vary.
 Our talent matchers are highly skilled in the same fields they’re matching in—they’re not recruiters or HR reps.
 They’ll work with you to understand your goals, technical needs, and team dynamics, and match you with ideal candidates from our vetted global talent network.

 Once you select your part-time CFO, you’ll have a no-risk trial period to ensure they’re the perfect fit.
 Our matching process has a 98% trial-to-hire rate, so you can rest assured that you’re getting the best fit every time.